Digits-Partners/Articles/README.md

 - The architecture illustrated above assumes equal length for inputs and outputs, that is (T<sub>x</sub> = T<sub>y</sub>).
 If it is not the case then use padding techniques to ensure that this assumption continues to hold;

-- Unidirectional RNNs does not look ahead for information that comes later in the sequence.
-It only incorporates information from previous time steps.
+- One drawback of unidirectional RNNs is that for a given time t, it does not look ahead for information that comes later in the sequence.
+It only incorporates previous information from earlier time steps.

 In particular if you need to get the full picture of a data serie before predicting the result for each time t, then the Bidirectional recursive neural networks (BRNN) architecture is more suitable.